 Whether you need something for the end-of-year holidays (looking at you, Thanksgiving turkey and Christmas prime rib roast) or you need the right knife to step up your weekly roast chickens or grilled steaks, equipping your kitchen with a proper carving knife is the way to go.
 Before purchasing, you should consider blade sharpness, grip comfort, safety, maneuverability, and durability.

-Here are our top picks for the best carving knives.
+Here are our top picks for the best carving knives, according to our testing.

 Best Overall: Messermeister Avanta 2-Piece Pakkawood Kullenschliff Carving Set